 This Blog is for sharing of things, both found and experienced, both security/GRC and frivolity.
 I am not a thought leader, I’m not famous on Infosec

 If you’re going to consume anything from this site, I recommend that you kick your feet up and grab a drink of your choosing; you’ve probably earned it.
 If you found something here useful, let me know!

 What’s the name mean?

-I have another unique handle I’ve used for online gaming purposes for years, but as I’ve started doing more public and professional interaction, it became clear I needed another that was separate or at least at arms length from my gaming activity.
-BeerMetalPC was a half-asleep showerthought: you’ve heard of a bare metal computer.
+BeerMetalPC was a half-asleep showerthought.
+You’ve heard of bare metal computers?
 What about beer metal? 🍺🤘💻.
+I’ve used other handles for online games over the years, but as I’ve started doing more public and professional interaction, it became clear I needed one more that was at arms length from my gaming activity.
+Is my personal branding a mess as a result?
+Yes. 😆

 I try to attend at least one security conference per year.
 You can see which ones I’ll be at, and whether I’m doing anything more than just attending, (volunteering, speaking, etc.) below.
 Feel free to say hi if we cross paths!

-I will be volunteering at Blue Team Con this year, August 27-28, 2022.
-If you find yourself in Chicago on Thursday August 25 prior to the conference, consider coming out to our local and unrelated infosec meetup: Burbsec East.
+I was a safety volunteer at Blue Team Con 2022, and plan to be volunteering again at Blue Team Con 2023.
+If you find yourself in Chicago prior to the conference, consider coming out to our local and unrelated infosec meetup: Burbsec East.